tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 “That's 2.4 billion minds to give one simple... very subtle order."

 That they would never even know they were giving.

-Just like the first time.
+Just like when I was a kid.

 *Fly.*